Live Insight

 2

-Loaded Cost: Hourly rate multiplied by 1.30 for employer costs including health insurance, FICA, retirement contributions, and overhead.
-BLS data shows employer benefits average 29 to 32% of total compensation. $40.87 x 1.30 = $53.13/hr
+True Cost to Employer: Hourly rate multiplied by 1.30 for employer costs including health insurance, payroll taxes, retirement, and overhead.
+BLS data shows benefits average 29 to 32% of total compensation. $40.87 x 1.30 = $53.13/hr

 3